 The Board of Directors has established a number of sub-committees.
 These are Governance, Policy Review, Finance, Audit and Risk Management, Community Engagement, Buildings, Facilities, Resources, and IT.
 These committees report to the Directors at each meeting.

 Board Policies are currently being reviewed by the Policy Committee and are available on request.
-The updated Governance policies can be found here.
+The 2019 Governance and Community policies can be found here.